 Gupta himself worked for ESD in electrical systems engineering and information technology.
 He saw the pending big move to digital and IP for the security industry.
 “The business is more than hanging cameras,” he says.
 “It’s helping customers with workflow and how to manage their security environment.”

 That environment becomes more dynamic every month.
 He actively avoided the conundrum some companies face in deciding whether to be a product provider or a true systems integrator.
 “A company has to go beyond construction to IT, managing change, managing the process,” Gupta says.
 “We are not a product provider.
-We feel a need to be the best integrator offering IT management, consulting and change management.”
+As an integrator we feel a need to be the best integrator offering IT management, consulting and change management.”

 Making the Merger